isawil/isawil.github.io/dlpdoc.md

 ## Archiving Facebook

 A few guidelines will help streamline Facebook archiving:

-- Be sure to only archive specific portions of Facebook, and not the entirety of the site.
-Be sure to add an ending slash to your seed URL.
+- Add an ending slash to your seed URL to only archive specific portions of Facebook, and not the entire site.
 - Use `HTTPS` instead of `HTTP` in your seed URL.
 - See if you can view the seed on the live web.
 Many pages on Facebook are only visible to users with permissions to view them.
 - Limit the scope of each seed to archive at least 1GB of data.
 Many Facebook pages will take more than 1GB to fully capture.